10 Best DeWalt Drills of 2023 – Reviews, Comparison & Guide

 It comes equipped with a retractable utility hook, convenient if you need to hang it or store it, and its lack of a load speed allows it to ramp up to 1,100 RPM.
 Combine all that with a rechargeable 20V battery, and you have a tool that is ready to work on everything from wood to cement.

 The only flaw we can see is in the power available when set to chiseling/jackhammering.
 It works well with bits for drilling concrete, but this other feature lacks the punch needed to break off bits of a slab when needed.
 And the battery drains very quickly, but that is common when drilling concrete.
+Overall, we think this is the best DeWalt hammer drill on the market right now.

 2. DEWALT 20V MAX Impact Driver Kit – Best Value